๐Ÿ“ŠProbability and Statistics

 Why This Matters

 In Probability and Statistics, everything starts with understanding what kind of data you're working with.
-The type of data you have determines which statistical methods you can use, which graphs are appropriate, and which summary statistics make sense.
-You're being tested on your ability to classify data correctly and choose appropriate analyses—not just define terms.
+The type of data determines which statistical methods you can use, which graphs are appropriate, and which summary statistics make sense.
 A common exam mistake is applying the wrong statistical test because a student misidentified their data type.

-Think of data classification as a decision tree: first, is it qualitative or quantitative?
+Data classification works like a decision tree: first, is it qualitative or quantitative?
 If qualitative, is it nominal or ordinal?
 If quantitative, is it discrete or continuous, and does it have a true zero?
 These distinctions matter because they unlock or restrict what you can do mathematically.
-Don't just memorize definitions—know what operations each data type permits and why.
+Don't just memorize definitions; know what operations each data type permits and why.

 Qualitative Data: Describing Categories